KATSU: Fat Tag iPhone application

 KATSU has previously collaborated with Graffiti Research Lab, a collective of technologists, artists and hackers.
 He is currently a research fellow at the Free Art and Technology Lab where, along with artist and programmer Theo Watson, he developed the iPhone app Fat Tag Graffiti Deluxe-KATSU Edition.

-Phone Booth and Wild Posting campaigns
+Phone Booth and Fly Posting campaigns

 In April 2011 KATSU took over approximately 100 phone booths around New York City, replacing the advertisements with his own posters featuring celebrities and the logos of prominent corporations and institutions such as the MoMA and Apple.

-As part of a Free Art and Technology Lab exhibition at Eyebeam, in 2013 the artist executed a wild posting campaign in New York City featuring an image of Mark Zuckerberg, photoshopped with a black eye, around New York City.
+As part of a Free Art and Technology Lab exhibition at Eyebeam, in 2013 the artist executed a fly posting campaign in New York City featuring an image of Mark Zuckerberg, photoshopped with a black eye, around New York City.
 Later commenting on it, KATSU responded "We're at the fork in the road with the web.
 It is being understood as a fundamental part of our evolution as a species.
 There are some that are fighting to protect privacy, anonymity and freedom and those who are trying to control, monitor and make profits.
 I want to let people know my beliefs."